nwdigitalradio/n7nix/kernbuild/README.md

-## Notes on building a custom kernel or RPi and coping to proper director.
+## Notes on building a custom kernel for RPi and copying to proper directory

 #### build.sh